GuillaumeDorschner/RTU-CryptoChatApp/README.md

 # Introduction

 CryptoChatApp is a messaging application demonstrating cryptographic principles implemented from scratch.
 Without relying on external cryptographic libraries, it explores the fundamentals of **Elliptic-curve Diffie–Hellman** (asymmetric encryption) for key exchange and **AES** (symmetric encryption) for message security.
 Built using **React.js** and **Node.js**, the app supports real-time messaging through WebSocket.
-For more detailed information, check out the [diagram](#message-encryption-flow) section.
+Refer to the [Message Encryption Flow](#message-encryption-flow) section for detailed cryptographic workflows.

 ## Demo